Clauric/GMIT-Programming-and-Scripting-Assignment/README.md

   10. Write a program that displays a plot of the functions x, x2 and 2x in the range [0, 4].

   ## Sample of code and explanation
   A sample code has been provided below.
-The exmaple is used to demonstrate how the overal code is written, as well as some approaches to the solving of the questions.
-All the code, where practical, has been commented, to allow the reader to understand what is happeneing in each line.
+The example is used to demonstrate how the overall code is written, as well as some approaches to the solving of the questions.
+All the code, where practical, has been commented, to allow the reader to understand what is happening in each line.
 Where there is no comment, the line is viewed as being self-explanatory (i.e. else, if, while) or it has been explained in the previous line.

   The sample code provided is from Q.5, which deals with identifying if a number is prime.
   ```